leochartrand/Boids/README.md

 <p align="center" width="80%">
     <img width="33%" src="./doc/spatial_partitioning.png">
-    Figure 2 – Spatial partitioning : agents only consider boids that are positioned in the adjacent tiles to evaluate who are their neighbors<br>
+    <br>Figure 2 – Spatial partitioning : agents only consider boids that are positioned in the adjacent tiles to evaluate who are their neighbors<br>
 </p>

 ### Wrap-Around